 - Snacks such as energy bars, crackers, tuna in a pouch

 - At least one towel and preferably a blanket.
 You can buy emergency mylar thermal blankets that don’t take up any space at all.
 Pack one for each member of your family.
 Don’t forget pets if you’re traveling with them.

 - Leatherman or other type of all-purpose tool set

-Be armed with apps and be sure you have a car charger for your phone.
+Most cars have USB ports to charge your phone these days, but be sure you keep your phone charged up.
 You don’t want to be stuck 100 miles from the nearest gas station in the middle of the Nevada desert with a dead phone.

 There are many smartphone apps to make your road trip more fun.
 Some of my favorite apps for finding roadside amenities and even odd attractions are iExit, AroundMe, Roadside America, and Roadtrippers.

 But don’t rely solely on your phone.
 There are still some places where you’ll get no cell service.
 Always have a plan and a paper map!

 The bottom line for a successful family road trip is to be prepared.
 Pack light, organize your packing, and stay safe.